consoledotdev/home/content/podcast/s02e03-observability-charity-majors-honeycomb.md

 implementing service level objectives.
 We're keeping this to 30 minutes, so let's get started.

-I'm here with Charity Majors:.
+I'm here with Charity Majors.
 Charity, thanks for joining the Console podcast.

-**Charity Majors:** Yeah, thanks for having me.
+**Charity:** Yeah, thanks for having me.
 We go way back now, don't we David?

-**David Mytton:** That's right.
+**David:** That's right.
 I go all the way back to the early days of MongoDB.
 A long time.

-**Charity Majors:** 2012?
+**Charity:** 2012?

-**David Mytton:** Yeah.
+**David:** Yeah.
 Yeah.

-**Charity Majors:** Almost a decade?
+**Charity:** Almost a decade?
 Holy crap.

-**David Mytton:** I know.
+**David:** I know.
 All those conferences, touring the world with Mongo.

-**Charity Majors:** Yeah.
-We were their favorite non hired \[inaudible 00:01:06\] folks there for a while I think.
+**Charity:** Yeah.
+We were their favorite non hired [inaudible 00:01:06] folks there for a while I think.

-**David Mytton:** The outsource marketing team.
+**David:** The outsource marketing team.

-**Charity Majors:** Yep.
+**Charity:** Yep.

-**David Mytton:** Well, let's start with a brief background then.
+**David:** Well, let's start with a brief background then.
 Tell us a little bit about what you are currently doing and how you got here.

-**Charity Majors:** Well, I'm the co-founder and CTO of honeycomb.io, which is, I would say the world first actual observability tool or platform.
+**Charity:** Well, I'm the co-founder and CTO of honeycomb.io, which is, I would say the world first actual observability tool or platform.
 We got here because, as you were just saying, Parse early Mongo days and everything.
 Parse was mobile backend as a service.
 We were doing a lot of things before its time.
 We were doing microservices before there was really a term for it.
 We were doing a lot of platform things that the existing set of tools just really didn't work for, well, all the aggregates and everything.
 When you've got a million users and a different app hits the iTunes top 10 every week, you can't really predict and make dashboards, and just use that to explain what's going on in your system.

 So Parse got acquired by Facebook and it was professionally embarrassing to me how often we were going down.
 It was just every day we'd go down and I could go